Rio Hondo College logo

 Transfers to:UC, CSU

-This is a first semester course for art, animation, and non-art majors interested in developing the basic drawing skills of representing the human figure.
-As an introduction to observational figure drawing and composition, students will develop the ability to perceive and define the anatomy and structural organization of the human form in terms of expressive design and creative use of drawing media.
+This course is intended for art, animation, and non-art majors who have satisfied the drawing course prerequisite and are interested in developing the basic drawing skills of representing the human figure.
+As the course is an introduction to observational figure drawing and composition, students develop the ability to identify and render the surface anatomy and structural organization of the human form through the creative use of drawing media, such as charcoal and ink.

 PHTO 130 - Beginning Photography (3.0 units)